chihirobelmo/FalconBMS-Alternative-Launcher/README.md

 In Axis Assign page, you can assign axis setups.
 Clicking "Assign" button popups axis setup window for each control.

-Axis Assign Page is divided into 2 pages, "FlightControl" and "Avionics & Radios".
+Axis Assign Page is divided into 4 pages, "FlightControl" "Avionics" "Radios" "Views".

 # * Axis Setup Window *